ongres/stackgres/doc/content/en/09-runbooks/04-postgres-alerts/_index.md

 | DatabaseLowDiskAvailable                 | warning  |   15m    | Check the database available disk size <= 20%                   |

-With the default Prometheus stack installation use the next yaml description and apply it or customize according to your installation.
+With the default Prometheus stack installation use the next yaml description to create a file `stackgres-alerts.yaml`:

 ```